Seth Thomas history at ClockHistory.com

 Label: printed by printed by Geo D. Jewett’s Steam Job Card, and Book Printing House, 26 State Street Second Floor, Hartford, Conn.
 Probable date 1852.

-Half column case type one, made in Plymouth Hollow, glasses held with wood strip.
+Half column case type one, made in Plymouth Hollow, glasses held with wood strips.
 Tablet is a reproduction of the original (the original has all the paint missing, but a faint outline of the pattern was visible in the glass).

 Dial: metal, one ring drawn around minute marks, dots for minute marks.
 Winding holes 9.3 mm diameter.